Runner Research Press Collection Policy

 Many major funders such as the National Institutes of Health (NIH) and the National Science Foundation (NSF) require publications that result from their grants to be publicly available through an open access repository.
 RRP provides UTSA researchers with a professionally managed OA repository that will keep the university in compliance with grant requirements.

 Works in Runner Research Press receive a stable URL that will never change.
 As members of the Texas Digital Library, RRP is securely stored and regularly backed up to multiple cloud storage servers, so authors will never lose access to their work.

-RRP is committed to recruiting content that reflects the diversity of the UTSA community and upholds the values of the institution and its commitment to inclusive excellence:
+RRP is committed to recruiting content that reflects the diversity of the UTSA community and upholds the values of the institution.

 Examples of types of materials that can be submitted to RRP include but are not limited to: